raihannishat/Auto-Register/README.md

 ## Advanced Usage
 ### Registering External Assemblies
-If you want to register services from multiple assemblies, you can pass those assemblies to the **AddAutoregister** method.
+If you want to register services from **multiple assemblies**, you can pass those assemblies to the **AddAutoregister** method.
 For example:

 ```csharp
 using AutoRegister;